Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 #### **Skeleton**
 The website will comprise three main pages:
 - Landing | Explore | Contact
->**_This has been intentionally reduced from a more conventional multisection/page site._**
+>**_This has been intentionally reduced from a more conventional multi-section/page site._**

 ##### Interface Design
-Presenting eveything in the viewport ensures all key information is available and visible to the user without any requirement to scroll.
+Presenting everything in the viewport ensures all key information is available and visible to the user without any requirement to scroll.
 Buttons are large enough to be obvious yet not intrusive.

 ##### Navigation Design
-There will be clear navigation links to navigate between the limited pages.
-I may not use standard bootstrap templates for this but instead use Javascript to provide the desird functionality.
-I will use bright colours and iconography to highlight these elements.
-The navigation links will appear in the same place on each page and will have consistent colours.
+There are clear navigation links to navigate between the limited pages.
+I have not used standard bootstrap templates for this but instead used Javascript to provide the desired functionality.
+I have also used consistent colours and intuitive iconography to highlight these elements.
+The navigation links appear in the same place on each page

 >**_I accept I have taken a risk in electing not to use a standard navigation template provided by Bootstrap a navbar but did so due to the limited number of pages.
 I also wanted to experiment with Javascript to provide more interactive navigation elements_**

-My initial "About" information and "Weather" data will be generated by clicking anchor links at the top of the main information section.
+My initial "About" information and "Weather" data are rendered by clicking anchor links at the top of the main information section.
 Styling highlights indicate which information is displayed.
 The "About" information is displayed by default when the page loads, but can be recalled by clicking the appropriate link if required.

-The map page will have buttons to drop the different categories of markers; which will again use iconography and tooltips to indicate their purpose.
+The map page contains buttons to drop the different categories of markers; which will again use iconography and tooltips to indicate their purpose.
 These will be position on the map, and will highlight when hovered and change colour when selected, so the user is clear which category of marker is displayed.

 ##### Information Design
 I considered using the standard Google Maps information windows to display the key content (best beaches, towns/resorts and activities).
-However, I disliked the look of these and also didn't want this to be exclusively an exercise is using Google Maps and thus plan to display marker information in a separate section outside of Google Maps.
+However, I disliked the look of these and also didn't want this to be exclusively an exercise is using Google Maps.
+As an alternative to this the site displays marker information in a separate section outside of Google Maps.
 The information layout will be consistent:
   - Title
   - Image/Chart
   - Body Text
   - Website link (only where appropriate)

-Each piece of information will consistently appear in the same position irrespective of what's being displayed.
+Each piece of information consistently appears in the same position irrespective of what's being displayed.

 ##### Wireframes <a name="wireframes"></a>
 Wireframes for the original design concepts were created using Balsamiq, and can be viewed using the links below: